elemental/elemental-web/source/doc-dev/tour.rst

   El.Finalize()

+An equivalent C++ program should should call the routines `El::Schur` and `El::TriangularSpectralPortrait`.

-Some of the output of this script includes the visualization of the real part of the 50 x 50 discretization:
+Some of the output of the above script includes the visualization of the real part of the 50 x 50 discretization:

 .. image:: ../_static/images/tour/FoxLiReal_50_trim.png